MasterAlt/calculator/README.md

 # calculator
-To create a calculator app in python
+To create an calculator app in python

 # Adding new feature for hiding messages
 * Adding something